italolelis/talks/speaker-bio.md

 I’m a Brazilian living in Berlin, Germany.
-Currently working as Engineering Manager @N26.
-In the past I worked at HelloFresh mostly doing things in go.
+Currently working as Head of Technology @Lykon.
+Previously, I worked at N26 and HelloFresh mostly doing things in Go.
-I really like designing software and solving complex problems and go has been my language of choice since 2014.
-Today I spend most of my free time contributing to Open Source projects and writing some of my own.
+I really enjoy working with distributed systems and solving complex problems.
+Go has been my language of choice since 2015 to help me achive these things and have a great deal of fun.
+Today, I spend most of my free time contributing to Open Source projects and writing some of my own.